 In Visual Arts courses, faculty and students work together in a professional and creative learning environment.
 The Bachelor of Arts curriculum allows students to tailor a course of study suited to their professional and personal ambitions.
 Students have the option to focus their studies in one media area, or sample a broad range of art and design perspectives.
-Visual Arts offers a variety of courses in the areas of painting, drawing, printmaking, ceramics, sculpture, graphic design, digital media, three-dimensional modeling, photography, art history, and art.
+Visual Arts offers a variety of courses in the areas of painting, drawing, printmaking, ceramics, sculpture, graphic design, digital media, three-dimensional modeling, photography, art history.

 As an extension of classroom teaching, the department sponsors exhibitions of regionally and nationally recognized artists in the Visual Arts Gallery located on the second floor of the Health and Sciences Building.
-Students are expected to attend openings and concurrent workshops to gain exposure to contemporary art and access to the technical expertise of professional artists.
+Students are expected to attend openings and workshops to gain exposure to contemporary art and access to the technical expertise of professional artists.
 Student participation is encouraged both in installation and management of the art gallery.
-Visual Arts majors culminate their study at UIS with the presentation of their own work at the Senior Exhibition held every spring at the Visual Arts Gallery.
-In addition, the Art Students League, a student group, organizes and curates exhibitions in the Access Gallery, an art space in the Visual and Performing Arts Building.
+Visual Arts majors culminate their study at UIS with the presentation of their own work in a Senior Exhibition held every spring at the Visual Arts Gallery.
+In addition, the Art Students League, a student group, organizes and curates exhibitions in the Access Gallery, an art gallery in the Visual and Performing Arts Building.

-The Daniel Lesh Memorial Scholarship, the Glosecki Memorial Scholarship, the H. Albert Inkel Memorial Scholarship, and the Schoirring Dungan Scholarship are awarded to students pursuing a degree in Visual Arts.
+The Daniel Lesh Memorial Scholarship, the Glosecki Memorial Scholarship, the H. Albert Inkel Memorial Scholarship, and the Schnirring Dungan Scholarship are awarded to students pursuing a degree in Visual Arts.
 Additionally, students may apply for the Student Studio Award on an annual basis.

 It is recommended that students meet regularly with their advisor, typically once per term, to assess their progress.
-In the fall term of the senior year, Visual Arts majors are required to present works of art for preliminary review by Visual Arts faculty.
+During the student's first semester of study in their major, they should enroll in ART 301 and complete a portfolio review.
+The entrance assessment is used by the department to assess its curriculum and does not affect students' grades in any way.
+In the fall term of the senior year, Visual Arts majors enroll in ART 481 and are required to present works of art for preliminary review by Visual Arts faculty for approval to take ART 482 ECCE: Professional Skills in the spring semester of their senior year.
 Students that pass the preliminary review are approved for enrollment the following spring in the Visual Arts capstone course, ART 482 ECCE: Professional Skills.
 Students in ART 482 ECCE: Professional Skills are required to produce a finished body of work for exhibition at the end of the spring term.
 In addition to works of art, students produce artist's statements, a professional portfolio, and other supporting materials as specified by the instructor of record for the class.
 Finally, a committee consisting of the UIS Visual Arts faculty and one outside assessor conducts an oral defense for each capstone student and makes an assessment regarding the quality and professionalism of all presented materials.

-All Visual Arts students are assigned an academic advisor upon declaration of the Visual Arts major.
-It is recommended that students meet with their assigned academic advisor and submit examples of their artwork for informal critique within their first term.
-Academic advisors work with students to ascertain career goals, to assess preparation and deficiencies, and to make a plan of study.
+All Visual Arts students are assigned a faculty advisor upon declaration of the Visual Arts major.
+Faculty advisors work with students to ascertain career goals, to assess preparation and deficiencies, and to make a plan of study.
 Students are urged to consult their faculty advisor before registering each semester, particularly before registering for the last semester of classes.
-These meetings outline requirements for graduation and ensure the student has planned his/her schedule to take all necessary courses in order to graduate on time.
-Failure to meet with an academic advisor and to take requirements when they are available could lead to a delay of one semester or more in graduation.
+These meetings outline requirements for graduation and ensure the student has planned his/ her schedule to take all necessary courses in order to graduate on time.
+Failure to meet with an advisor and to take requirements when they are available could lead to a delay of one semester or more in graduation.